 - Here we have justification by plea bargain.
 Jesus prays for his own that they will be sanctified, separate – taken “out of the world” worldview.

 - If you know Scripture then you know that Jesus did not heal everyone in the world during his earthly time.
 He told us that we can do the same and greater things than he has done when filled with the spirit.
-As I see it, universal healthcare removes a person’s personal responsibility for their health onto a non- caring government entity.
-This tax-payer costly bureaucracy will need to control your behavior and the doctor’s practice and more to control costs.
-As such, it is caring to not desire socialized coverage.
+Beyond the fact of outright healing there is the matter of personal healthcare.
+Universal healthcare replaces a person’s personal responsibility for their health with a non-caring impersonal government bureaucracy.
+This costly tax-payer bureaucracy will need to control your behavior, your paycheck and the doctor’s practice to control costs.
+As such, it is loving to not desire socialized coverage.

 - When I hear someone say that Jesus is Gospel and Paul is not relevant I remind them that Jesus met Paul on the road to Damascus.
 In the fullness of time Jesus encountered Paul.
 I remind them that Paul right then and there became an eyewitness of Jesus and therefore an apostle.
 I remind them that Jesus sent Paul to be Jesus to the Gentiles – the heathen, the pagans, the unclean.
 I tell them that Paul wrote the theology of the newly established Kingdom of God on earth in his letters to the infant churches.